Training for carers

 Adult Care training for carers

-Derbyshire County Council Adult Care's training team provide free training for carers.
+Derbyshire County Council Adult Care's training team provide free training for unpaid carers.
 Courses include First Aid, falls prevention and awareness of conditions such as dementia and autism.
 The team also provide moving and handling training where you can learn safe techniques to prevent injury and have the opportunity to 'try out' new pieces of equipment.

 Derbyshire Carers Association (DCA)

-As part of the Derbyshire Carers Support Service, DCA will be offering training for carers.
-They are running free moving and handling courses and First Aid sessions and are looking to put on more training courses in the future.
-Please contact DCA on tel: 01773 833833 or visit their website to find details of any upcoming courses.
-We'll also post details of courses in our news section.
+As part of the Derbyshire Carers Support Service, DCA offer training for carers, including free moving and handling courses and First Aid sessions.
+Please contact DCA on tel: 01773 833833 or visit their website to find details of upcoming courses.
 DCA are arranging the course venues around carers - so if you're interested get in touch to see if DCA can arrange a course in your area.

 First Aid courses

 As a carer it may be useful to know the basics of First Aid in case of an emergency.

-Derbyshire Carers Association are putting on a series of free First Aid courses around the county with more sessions planned in future
+Derbyshire Carers Association offer free First Aid courses around the county.
+Tel 01773 833833 to register your interest in future courses.

 Derbyshire County Council offer First Aid courses through their adult education centres.
 You can search for a course online.
 The 'general adult education' section below has further details of charges and concessions.